Battle of Toppur

 The Battle of Toppur took place in late 1616 between the de facto Vijayanagara emperor Jagga Raya, and Rama Deva Raya.
 This battle caused devastation to the already declining Vijayanagara Empire.
 It was a civil war fought by the claimants for the throne of the Vijayanagara Empire.
-Jagga Raya challenged the Sriranga Authority on behalf of his nephew.
+Jagga Raya challenged the Sriranga authority on behalf of his nephew.

 Background

-Venkatapati Raya, the ruler of the Vijayanagara Empire belongs to the Aravidu dynasty died without direct heirs.
+Venkatapati Raya, the ruler of the Vijayanagara Empire who belonged to the Aravidu dynasty, died without direct heirs.
 So he declared his nephew Sriranga II as heir.
-But Venkatapati's queen Bayamma, who had adopted a Brahmin boy named Chenga Raya as her son to succeed him to the throne.
+But Venkatapati's queen Bayamma had adopted a Brahmin boy named Chenga Raya as her son to succeed him to the throne.
 Her ambition caused a civil war in the empire.
 Bayamma's brother Gobburi Jagga Raya kidnapped and murdered the king and his whole family.
 Only his one son survived.
 This brutal murder caused anger in Royal court and among other nayak commanders.
 The commander of Imperial army Velugoti Yachama Nayaka revolted and supported the son of Sriranga II named Rama Deva Raya.